Belrium Self Reported Market Cap Tops $6,892.19 Billion (BEL)

-Belrium (BEL) traded flat against the US dollar during the twenty-four hour period ending at 16:00 PM ET on October 5th.
-One Belrium token can currently be bought for $2.51 or 0.00009565 BTC on major exchanges.
-During the last week, Belrium has traded down 0% against the US dollar.
-Belrium has a total market capitalization of $6,892.19 billion and approximately $5.20 worth of Belrium was traded on exchanges in the last 24 hours.
+Belrium (BEL) traded flat against the U.S. dollar during the 1-day period ending at 19:00 PM Eastern on October 8th.
+During the last week, Belrium has traded 0% lower against the U.S. dollar.
+Belrium has a market capitalization of $6,892.19 billion and $5.20 worth of Belrium was traded on exchanges in the last 24 hours.
+One Belrium token can currently be bought for approximately $2.51 or 0.00009565 BTC on popular cryptocurrency exchanges.

 Belrium (BEL) uses the hashing algorithm.
 Its genesis date was June 17th, 2018.
 Belrium’s total supply is 22,742,000 tokens.
-Belrium’s official website is www.belrium.com.
+The official website for Belrium is www.belrium.com.
 Belrium’s official Twitter account is @belrium and its Facebook page is accessible here.

 BELRIUM Blockchain is a public blockchain that anyone in the world can read, send transactions and expect to see them included if they are valid.